parthpaliwal-49/parthpaliwal-49/README.md

 - 👨‍💻 I'm proficient in Python and love working on AI/ML projects.
 From data analysis to machine learning models, I enjoy the entire spectrum.

 - 🔧 Experienced in backend development using Python and Java.
-I'm well-versed in technologies like Spring Boot for building robust and scalable backend systems.
+I'm well-versed in technologies like Spring Boot,Django, FastApi and Flask for building robust and scalable backend systems.

 - 🌐 Always enthusiastic about web technologies and exploring new frameworks.
 Frontend or backend, I enjoy the full-stack experience but like backend more.